 In March 2011 she was found not guilty and she is now suing the village of Southampton along with the police department.
 Linda claims both targeted her for years for thinking outside of traditional Southampton values.

-This blog is in memoriam to pre-2000’s–to the famous and sometimes, infamous night clubs of the Hamptons and beyond.
+This blog is in memoriam to pre-2000’s–to the famous and sometimes, infamous night clubs, bars and eatery of the Hamptons and beyond that have since closed.